 Paul Hogan Net Worth

 Crocodile Dundee Earnings: Paul Hogan was able to earn an extraordinarily large paycheck off the Crocodile Dundee series after financing and distributing the movie outside of the traditional movie studio system.
 Hogan raised the first movie's $8.8 million budget independently and sold the distribution rights country by country on his own.
 This allowed him to maintain a reported 60% ownership stake in the film's eventual profits.
 Crocodile Dundee I went on to earn more than $320 million world wide.
 Crocodile Dundee II earned $240 million, Crocodile Dundee III earned $40 million.
+It's likely that Paul personally earned over $100 million from the franchise.

-Hogan's net worth peaked at north of $75 million, but unfortunately has declined significantly in recent years after an ugly divorce and a lengthy battle with the Australian Taxation Office.
-Hogan and first wife Noelene Edwards were initially married from 1958 – 1981.
+Personal Life: Hogan and first wife Noelene Edwards were initially married from 1958 – 1981.
 They remarried within a year then divorced again in 1986.
 This second divorce was reportedly one of the most expensive and messiest in Australian history.
-Hogan married has been married to his Crocodile Dundee co-star Linda Kozlowski since 1993.
+Hogan married was married to his Crocodile Dundee co-star Linda Kozlowski from 1990 to 2014.